 "The reason why Kippasuo courses are almost always in mint condition is our maintenance team, which we hire from Päijät-Hämeen Liikunta- ja Urheilu," Pohjankoski said, with the Finnish words referring to Päijät-Häme Sports and Exercise (Päijät-Häme is the region Heinola is in).
 "We employ long-term unemployed people to maintain the courses.
 Every year, we have five to six people at the course and they work five hours a day five days a week for a few months."

-Today, the three Kippasuo courses are part of what's called Heinola DiscGolfPark World and form Finland's largest disc golf center.
+Today, the four Kippasuo courses are part of what's called Heinola DiscGolfPark World and form Finland's largest disc golf center.
 A common nickname for the complex is "Kippis," which means "cheers" in Finnish.
 It's a word that connotes celebration and community – two ideas LDG wants the complex to embody.

 Pohjankoski shared one experience that suggests they're very much on the right track.